 It is really simple - all the patient has to do is bite down on an ultra-thin sensor.
 The software renders a dynamic analysis of your bite on the computer which enables us to identify contact points on individual teeth and the relationship to all other tooth contacts.
 A balance indicator guides adjustments using simple, understandable graphic displays.

-The results can be combined with periodontal charting, X-ray and tissue exam data to provide a complete assesment of your oral health.
+The results can be combined with periodontal charting, X-ray and tissue exam data to provide a complete assessment of your oral health.

 Using the T-scan technology, we are able to instantly assess the orgin of the headaches or pain and then recommend a course of treatment for you.